piepieninja/Cart-Pole-Dynamics/README.md

 # Cart-Pole-Dynamics
-Cart Pole Control Examples.
+Cart Pole Dynamics Examples.
 The motivation here is to eventially attempt to write a controller.

 ## The Cart Pole